-B) Formal or Major Insubordination
+B) Handling Formal or Gross Insubordination

 For the more serious breach of official orders, here is a practical procedure:

-- First, whenever insubordination occurs, do not take it personally.
+First, whenever insubordination occurs, do not take it personally.
 It means the offending employee did not target you as a person, but your position in the company.
 It means the rebellious worker would have done it to anyone else in your position.

 Once away, gather your thoughts and control your emotional surge.
 You may take help from a supportive colleague to figure out the situation better and plan your next steps.

-- Fourth, use the following 5-step method to discipline the insubordinate employee:
+Fourth, use the following 5-step method to discipline the insubordinate employee: